 On Google Ad Manager, Ad Exchange, AdSense, and AdMob

-As previously announced, we're also launching a Non-Personalized Ads solution (Ad Manager/AdX, AdMob, AdSense) to enable publishers to present EEA users with a choice between personalized ads and non-personalized ads (or to choose to serve only non-personalized ads to users in the EEA).
+As previously announced, we're also launching a Non-Personalized Ads solution (Ad Manager/AdX, AdMob, AdSense) to enable publishers to present EEA and UK users with a choice between personalized ads and non-personalized ads (or to choose to serve only non-personalized ads to users in the EEA and the UK).
 Campaigns that reach users based on demographics and categories of apps they've installed, for instance, are not eligible to serve on non-personalized inventory.
 The choices users make on publisher sites that offer non-personalized ads will determine the availability of personalized and non-personalized inventory for these sites.
-We encourage Google Ads and Display & Video 360 advertisers to closely monitor campaign delivery after May 25 and consider alternative campaign criteria as needed.
+We encourage Google Ads and Display & Video 360 advertisers to closely monitor campaign delivery and consider alternative campaign criteria as needed.

 In January 2017, we announced that YouTube will stop accepting most third-party measurement pixels globally starting May 21, 2018.
 We also announced that we are working with a small group of vendors (including comScore, DoubleVerify, IAS, MOAT, Nielsen, Kantar, and Dynata) to evaluate the re-certification of their pixels.
 Additionally, advertisers can enable YouTube reporting via the partners we have integrated with Ads Data Hub (ADH).